empressabyss/nordrassil/README.md

 The innermost thumb keys are the `arcane` keys, and each use of them in this video is for the `repeat` functionality only.
 This hopefully shows that the rhythm gained by this implementation is quite nice and flows smoothly.
 I found that having my left hand be responsible for `repeat` entirely was noticeably taxing, and splitting it between both hands like this solved that in addition to improving in-rolling stats.

 As an aside, my key labelled `j` is set to `backspace` in this showcase, because I'm currently on an arduous quest to figure out where I like it to lay.
+As of 2024-07-28, I have two `backspace` keys, which flank the thumbs (they are also `layer-taps`, and give `delete` when used with `shift`).

 ### Implementation
 My simple implementation is to define two [custom alternate repeat keys](https://docs.qmk.fm/#/feature_repeat_key?id=additional-alternate-keys) (one for each hand) and manually curate a library of outputs.
 This is very human-readable and easy to understand and configure, but the initial setup could be a bother.
 I haven't set up a repository for my keymap on Github, but here's a pastebin copy of my `keymap.c`, which contains everything you'll need: https://pastebin.com/j0pfKzBR